Manual Lymph Drainage

 MLD defends

-A healthy lymphatic system prevents the buildup of toxins in the body and produces immune cells called lymphocytes, which defend against harmful pathogens and viruses.
+The lymphatic system produces immune cells called lymphocytes, which defend against pathogens and viruses.
 It also maintains overall health and well-being by preventing illness and maintaining fluid balance.
-Lymph nodes filter the lymph fluid, trapping and removing bacteria and allergens before they can spread throughout the body
+Lymph nodes filter the lymph fluid, trapping and removing bacteria and allergens.
+As the body ages, along with hormonal changes, the lymphatic vessels weaken and don’t perform as well.

-In other words, the lymphatic system is a key component for strong immunity.
+In other words, a healthy working lymphatic system is a crucial component of having strong immunity.

 MLD nourishes